Expelled (film): Plot

 Ben is sent back to the academy, but not before planning his next escape; meanwhile, Julie is doing everything to meet with Truman about Felix.
 A delivery pizza girl, Katie, convinces him to find a way to get Truman to re-enroll him.
 After getting into the school, they see Truman late at night, doing something on his computer.
-Deducing something is suspicious, Felix convinces Danny to bug Truman’s computer, and learns that Truman is a gambling addict who has stolen some school money to support his addiction.
+Deducing something is suspicious, Felix convinces Danny to bug Truman's computer, and learns that Truman is a gambling addict who has stolen some school money to support his addiction.
 Felix blackmails Truman to re-enroll him, threatening to report him to the police for embezzlement if he refuses.
 Truman begins the re-enrollment process, but Vanessa sees Felix's name on the form, and eventually figures out that Felix is blackmailing him.
 She agrees to help Truman, and steals back the evidence of his addiction, in the form of Danny's hard drive.

 After Felix and Danny realize that the evidence is missing, they head to the school, where Truman gloats to Felix about beating him.
 Danny, however, steals Truman's laptop, which has clear evidence of his activity.
-Julie arrives, and Truman lies about Felix, stating that he is an exemplary student, that he has participated in many extra-curricular activities, and that Felix's "Straight A" report card was not faked.
+Julie arrives, and Truman lies about Felix, stating that he is an exemplary student that has successfully participated in several extra-curricular activities and confirms that Felix's "Straight A" report card is authentic.
 Julie's suspicions about the report card being false are therefore relieved.
-Julie was wrong about Felix and apologize to him.
+Julie apologises to Felix for not believing him.